thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/application-shared-subscription.md

 {:toc}

 Application Shared Subscription entity allows you to start using the [Shared Subscriptions](/docs/mqtt-broker/user-guide/shared-subscriptions/) feature for **APPLICATION** clients.
-Once the entity is created, the respectful Kafka topic is created, where all the messages are pushed that relate to a shared subscription.
+Once the entity is created, the corresponding Kafka topic is created, where all the messages are pushed that relate to a shared subscription.

 To create a new application shared subscription entity in the system first of all you need to authorize as an Admin.